-There are many drugs in society that can wreak havoc on people’s lives.
+There are many drugs available today that can wreak havoc on people’s lives.
 Individuals may start using and abusing drugs for various reasons, but one thing remains the same.
-Abusing drugs and becoming addicted to them is a downward spiral, and truth is, addicts end up falling into pits that are extremely difficult to get out of.
+Abusing drugs and becoming addicted to them is a downward spiral, and the truth is, addicts, end up falling into pits that are extremely difficult to get out of.
 One of the worst drugs is called Dilaudid.

 Facts About Dilaudid

 Dilaudid is another name for a drug called hydromorphone hydrochloride.
-It is an extremely powerful opioid that acts as a painkiller many times stronger than even morphine.
+It is an incredibly potent opioid that acts as a painkiller many times stronger than even morphine.
 One dosage of Dilaudid will last approximately 6 or 7 hours, and it starts working in the body after 10 to 20 minutes.

-The detoxification process is certainly not an easy process, but it is vital to recovery and sobriety.
+The detoxification process is probably not an easy process, but it is vital to recovery and sobriety.
 The detox process must happen at an inpatient treatment center.
-If it does not take place under close supervision of doctors and professional staff, there are serious health dangers that may occur.
+If it does not take place under the close supervision of doctors and professional staff, there are grave health dangers that may occur.
 Detoxification is a part of the rehabilitation process at inpatient treatment centers.